dfintha/yauix/README.md

   information based on your level.
 - Provides the `/yauix start-roll` and `/yauix end-roll` slash commands to track first 1 to 100 rolls per author in the scope of a period.
+- Shows the quest levels in the quest log in their tags (the part showing if the quest is a Dungeon/Raid/Group/PvP quest).

 ## License